snacktavish/OpenTree_SSB2020/TreeComparison.md

 Move both those files to your computer.
 Open the synthetic subtree in figtree.

+You can look at the tree, but it much more interesting in comparison to an alternate estimate!

 ## Comparing trees
 Imagine that we want to get some more taxonomic context for our inferences that we made